MrKurg/GameEngineBonus/README.md

 Website used to read about the game: https://en.wikipedia.org/wiki/Wrecking_Crew_(video_game) Video watched for gameplay: https://www.youtube.com/watch?v=-7F-7MtkHD0

+I created a low-fidelity scene representation of Wrecking Crew, but I didn't implement anything else like controls.

 Observer Pattern Explanation:

 I implemented the observer pattern by having the player be the subject while the enemy/fireball objects are the observers.